 Figure 7 SALT Admin Periodic Report page (No Report selected)

+See section 2 for detail.

 4. Delete/Re-assign Reports to another user when a User is made inactive.

 Requirement:

 The admin should be notified that the inactive user was either the owner of (in the case of an org admin) or a recipient of the following periodic reports.
 The admin should then be given the following choice for each periodic report that relates to the inactive user: